 Why do we need a Pet Obesity Day?

 We all love our pets.
 Whether you’re a dog person or a cat person, it’s a given you want the best for them.
-Yet, over a third of Kiwi pets are overweight.
+Yet, a 2025 study has found that 40% of dogs in New Zealand are overweight or obese.
+It’s estimated that 20% of cats are overweight and obese obese.
 And the problem is growing.

 An overweight Labrador is one of many pets that are facing potential health risks from the added kilos